wwu3/holbertonschool-simple_shell/README.md

 <!-- STYLE OF CODING -->
 ## Style of coding

-All files are written in C programming language following the **betty style of coding**
+All files are written in C programming language following the kernal coding style.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>